djeis97/cl-renderdoc/README.md

 ## Wrapped functions

-There are only three functions currently wrapped:
+There are only a few functions currently wrapped:
-`cl-renderdoc:get-api-version`, `cl-renderdoc:trigger-capture`, and `cl-renderdoc:launch-replay-ui`.
+- `cl-renderdoc:get-api-version` (GetAPIVersion): Returns the current API version
+- `cl-renderdoc:trigger-capture` (TriggerCapture): Triggers a capture of the next complete frame
+- `cl-renderdoc:launch-replay-ui` (LaunchReplayUI): Start the graphical capture inspector attached to this process
+- `cl-renderdoc:get-overlay-bits` (GetOverlayBits): Get the flags describing the current state of the overlay
+- `cl-renderdoc:mask-overlay-bits` (MaskOverlayBits): Enable/disable parts of the overlay
 I have only tested calling them on the thread holding my GL context, but they do not block.
 All three can be called without any arguments and should "just work". `trigger-capture` will record any GL commands for the current frame, `launch-replay-ui` will open the renderdoc capture inspector attached to the current process.